solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 As with writing to a Kinesis stream, reading from it may fail.
 While there are plenty of reasons why this may happen, in the case of Lambda consuming a Kinesis stream, we can separate two possible failure scenarios:
 - **System errors**, where something goes wrong behind the scenes **before invoking** the actual Lambda function, while _Lambda service_ is trying to read a batch of records from a shard
-- **Errors within the Lambda function** itself, while trying to process the batch of records it received from the _ESM_.
+- **Errors within the Lambda function** itself while trying to process the batch of records it received from the _ESM_.

 The great news is, the _ESM_ will take care of the system errors on your behalf.
 We will be returning to this shortly.